danielsaidi/website_danielsaidi/collections/_posts/2018/2018-12-27-alamofire-objectmapper.md

 }
 ```

-As you can see, the service is super-simple.
-It basically just performs get requests
-and specifies api-specific return types that are automatically mapped to by Alamofire
-and AlamofireObjectMapper, then uses `convert()` to map the api-specific types to the domain-specific types that are used by the app.
+The service just performs requests and specifies API-specific return types that are mapped to by Alamofire and AlamofireObjectMapper, then uses `convert()` to map the API-specific types to the domain-specific types that are used by the app.

-`getMovie` uses `responseObject`, while the other functions use `responseArray`.
-This is because `getMovie` returns an optional object, while the other functions
-return an array of objects.
+The `getMovie` request uses `responseObject` since it returns an optional result object, while the other functions use `responseArray`. since they return an array of objects.

-I only use arrays here to show both object and array mapping.
-Instead of having your
-api return arrays, I strongly recommend to add the arrays to a response object.
-This
+I only use arrays to show both object and array mapping.
+Instead of having your API return arrays, I strongly recommend to add the arrays to a response object.

-gives you more flexibility in the future, where you can add more information to the
-response if needed.
+Returning response objects gives you more flexibility, where you can later add more things to the response object if needed.
+With arrays, you are stuck.

 ## Fetch movies

-We can now make our app fetch data from the api.
-Replace the boilerplate code in
+We can now make our app fetch API results.
+Replace the `ViewController` code with this:
-`ViewController` with this code:

 ```swift
 override func viewDidLoad() {